mjuhanne/fyrtur-motor-board/README.md

 **Note that disassembling the motor unit will most definitely void your warranty!**

-**Please first dump the original FW as below before proceeding to install custom firmware!**
+**Please first dump the original firmware (as described below) before proceeding to install custom FW!**

 **This software is provided "as is".
 Use with caution and at your own risk!
 (See LICENSE file for DISCLAIMER)**

 #### Software installation
-For compiling the sources, install [STM32CubeIde](https://www.st.com/en/development-tools/stm32cubeide.html) (I used version 1.4.2) Alternatively, you can use binaries found in bin/ folder.
+For compiling the sources, install [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html) (I used version 1.4.2)

+Alternatively you can use binaries found in bin/ folder.

 #### Disassembly
 - Unscrew the 3 small screws on the plastic enclosure